HobbitJack/grammar/README.md

 ## INSTALLATION
 Installation is currently semi-manual.
 After compiling `libharper_c.so`, you'll need to move that to some place your compiler/linker can find it (I symlinked it to `/usr/lib/libharper_c.so`).
-Then, build and installe the program with
+Then, build and installe th program with
 ```
 $ make
+$ make docs
 $ make install
 $ make clean
 ```